TheOdinProject/curriculum/ruby_programming/computer_science/lesson_recursion.md

 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.

 * <a class="knowledge-check-link" href="#introduction">How would you briefly define a recursive function?</a>
 * <a class="knowledge-check-link" href="http://ruby.bastardsbook.com/chapters/recursion/">What is the point of recursion?
-Is it more efficient then using a plain loop?</a>
+Is it more efficient than using a plain loop?</a>
 * <a class="knowledge-check-link" href="https://youtu.be/mz6tAJMVmfM?t=193">What are the 2 essential parts in a recursive function?</a>
 * <a class="knowledge-check-link" href="https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm#Stack_size">Why is "stack overflow" relevant to a recursive problem?</a>